Cursor Way of Pagination

 Sergey Kuzmich bio photo By Sergey Kuzmich Comment

-A lot of articles & notes are written about disadvantages of “regular” pages in browsing lists of content.
-The major disadvantages is speed of sql OFFSET & duplicates of “edge” elements.
+Many articles and notes have been written about the disadvantages of “regular” pages when browsing lists of content.
+The major disadvantages are the speed of SQL OFFSET and duplicates of “edge” elements.

-The next generation of dynamicly changing content (blog feeds, twits, instagram posts) requires advanced content navigation approaches.
-So the one of them is cursor-based pagination.
+The next generation of dynamically changing content (blog feeds, tweets, Instagram posts) requires advanced content navigation approaches.
+One of them is cursor-based pagination.

-The idea of cursor-based pagination is moving between “next” & “previous” pages fast, without duplicates & missed content.
-Usually users don’t have “pages” navigation, it looks like infinite scroll on the feed page.
-The examples of this type navigation is infinite feeds of twitter, instagram, facebook, etc.
+The idea of cursor-based pagination is moving between “next” and “previous” pages quickly, without duplicates or missing content.
+Usually users don’t have “pages” navigation—it looks like infinite scroll on the feed page.
+Examples of this type of navigation are the infinite feeds of Twitter, Instagram, Facebook, etc.

-The developers who integrates with this type of pagination also doesn’t have “pages” in API, but has a “cursor” to the next or previous page.
+Developers who integrate with this type of pagination also don’t have “pages” in the API but have a “cursor” to the next or previous page.
 It looks like:

 Implementation